 Nigel Foster’s lifetime interest in canoes and kayaks made him curious about traditional canoe use on the lake.
 Toba Batak had a paddling culture with large dugout canoes, solus bolon, used for trade and for war, and small solus for fishing.
 Although large canoes fell from favor once roads and motor ferries arrived, recent fish farms for tilapia and carp have not stopped the use of dugouts for fishing.
 But what kind of trees are used for such craft?

-Having spotted Asian water monitors, they found out about the rare Modigliani lizards.
+Having spotted Asian water monitors, they learned of the rare Modigliani lizards.
 Villagers revealed the dying and weaving techniques for ceremonial ulos.
-Foster asked how, despite the influences of Dutch colonialists, German missionaries such as Nommensen, and Indonesian independence, Toba Batak still maintained their cultural beliefs and upheld traditions.
+Despite the influences of Dutch colonialists, German missionaries such as Nommensen, and Indonesian independence, Toba Batak still maintain their cultural identity, beliefs and traditions.

 The son of legendary Batak poet Sitor Situmorang decoded local architectural motifs, explaining Batak history and burial customs, and re-interment rituals.
-With the help of traditional music, fermented sugar palm sap, or tuak, dancing, and new friendships, Foster began to understand what Lake Toba means to Toba Batak, and what its future holds.
-In Heart of Toba, Foster offers a compelling portrait of Batak life inside the caldera, on the shores of Lake Toba.
+Introduced to traditional music and dancing, refreshed by fermented sugar palm sap, or tuak, enlivened by new friendships, Foster began to understand what Lake Toba means to Toba Batak.
+He gimpsed at what Batak future holds.
+In Heart of Toba, Foster offers a compelling portrait of Batak life inside the caldera, on the shores of the mysterious Lake Toba.